You can perform backups automatically based on the configuration for a hypervisor or VM group, or manually for a VM group or a specific instance.

 Oracle Cloud Infrastructure incremental backups utilize Cyclic Redundancy Check (CRC) validation in order to determine which blocks have changed since the last backup.
 Due to this validation process, incremental backups may take as long to run as full backups.

-Backups and restores require the target instance and the access node to be located in the same AD.
+Backup requires the instance and the access node to be located in the same region.

 Create snapshots for volumes.

 Note: The maximum number of attachments is 32 for both Linux and Windows.

 Detach and delete temporary volumes.